Colors are the first things people notice about a brand. They capture attention, evoke emotions, and influence perception within seconds.

 Caution: Seems too casual or loud if not balanced with neutral tones.

-Green Color Psychology
+Green Color Psychology for Branding

 Green is calming and restful, often symbolizing nature, health, and prosperity.
 It gives a sense of growth and stability, making it good for eco-friendly, wellness, or financial brands.